Exercise Tiger: Memorials

 In 2012, a memorial plaque was erected at Utah Beach, Normandy, on the wall of a former German anti-aircraft bunker.

 An M4 Sherman tank stands as a memorial to Exercise Tiger at Fort Rodman Park in New Bedford, Massachusetts.

 In 2019, the US servicemen who died in the exercise were remembered in an art installation by artist Martin Barraud.
 Bootprints of 749 troops were laid out on Slapton Sands to mark the 75th anniversary of Exercise Tiger.
 Commemorative bootprints and special plaques made by veterans to represent each of the 22,763 British and Commonwealth servicemen and women who were killed on D-Day and during the Battle of Normandy in the summer of 1944 were sold.
-Mr Barraud said:
+Barraud said: